-The dependence of the IC/EC resistance ratio on fiber orientation results in a different voltage pattern compared with the case in which the IC/EC resistance ratio is constant, which is the underlying assumption of the uniform double layer theory ("UDL").
-Assuming that no current can flow through ventricular blood and further assuming ischemia is not transmural, according to the UDL there will be no ESP gradient.
-There is no ESP gradient because there is no loop current flow; the uniform IC/EC resistance ratio means that the voltage drop across the entire ischemic boundary is constant, so there is no potential difference to drive loop current.
-If current can flow through ventricular blood, according to the UDL, there will tend to be ST depression centered above the subendocardial ischemic region rather than over the lateral border zones because current will flow in a loop from the ischemic transmural boundary to the healthy transmural boundary through the ventricular blood.
+The dependence of the IC/EC resistance ratio on fiber orientation results in a different voltage pattern compared with the case of a constant IC/EC resistance ratio, which is the underlying assumption of the uniform double layer theory (UDL).
+Assuming no current can flow through ventricular blood and further assuming ischemia is not transmural, according to the UDL there will be no ESP gradient.
+There is no ESP gradient because there is no loop current flow.
+The uniform IC/EC resistance ratio means that the voltage drop across the entire ischemic boundary is constant, so there is no potential difference to drive loop current.
+If current can flow through ventricular blood, according to the UDL, ST depression will be centered over the subendocardial ischemic region rather than over the lateral border zones because current will flow in a loop from the ischemic transmural boundary to the healthy transmural boundary through the ventricular blood.
+Similarly, in a heart characterized by ventricular isotropic conductivity, solid angle theory predicts that ST depression will occur over the subendocardial ischemic region.15

-In sum, ST depression tends to occur above the lateral boundary of the ischemic region because the voltage drop across the lateral boundary is greater than the voltage drop across the transmural boundary.
+In sum, ST depression tends to occur over the lateral boundary of the ischemic region because the voltage drop across the lateral boundary is greater than the voltage drop across the transmural boundary.
 The difference in voltage drop arises from the difference in the IC/EC resistance ratio, which varies with fiber orientation.